HENRYMARTIN5/installarch/README.md

 If this warns you about "This device contains 'gpt' signature and it will be removed by a write command" ignore it.
 It should still work fine.

 This will create a new partition table.
-Now, run `cfdisk /dev/sdx`, and select `dos`.
+Now, run `cfdisk /dev/sdx`, and, if prompted, select `dos`.

 Use your arrow keys and select `New`, accept the default partition size (the entire disk), and select `primary`.
 Select `Write` type `yes` and press enter.
 Then, select `Quit`.